iluwatar/java-design-patterns/subclass-sandbox/README.md

 ## Intent of Subclass Sandbox  Design Pattern

-To allow subclasses to alter the core behavior of a class by providing specific implementations of certain methods while keeping the overall structure unchanged.
+The Subclass Sandbox design pattern in Java allows subclasses to alter the core behavior of a class by providing specific implementations of certain methods while keeping the overall structure unchanged.

 ## Detailed Explanation of Subclass Sandbox  Pattern with Real-World Examples